 - Whisk the caramel vigorously for 2 mins to combine (Photo 10)

 - Have the cooled biscuits base ready for caramel layer (Photo 11)

-- Pur caramel onto biscuit base and OVEN BAKE (Photo 12)
+- Pour the caramel onto biscuit base and oven bake (Photo 12)

 I recommend the use of a large microwave safe jug for the caramel.
 The one I am using is 8 litres.

 We need a bit of space in there as we whisk to ensure the caramel comes together without any lumps of the brown sugar.

 - Microwave chocolate and olive oil (Photo 13)

 - Get the slice with caramel layer ready (Photo 14)